bitcoinfo/bitcoin-history/README.md

 Cause you're using Microsoft Windows right now, and discord, and twitter, and *the social network that shall not be named* along with each of their subsidiaries.

+Those supporting projects you don't like happen to also have some major personality disfuctions (just like everyone in the world):

+>[@SarahJamieLewis](https://twitter.com/SarahJamieLewis/status/1074072327585816576) - Tim May was a racist, sexist, homophobic asshole who also captured the emergence of the crypto anarchist zeitgeist, and a testament to the principle that ideas should be judged on their merits and not on their authorship.

+---

 we got a good 10-15 years before the dust begins to settle

 but from my perspective, all of these waves are occuring within the bitcoin ecosystem